stat545ubc-2022/assignment-b3-Tri-Van/README.md

 **Feature 2:** Allow user to interact with result table - (UI change) Create Interactive table that user can interact with to filter and reorder their search without changing the graph or other input.

 **Feature 3:** Allow user to change the color of the graph - (functional widget/UI change) This feature is useful for user to choose the color of the graph that they can see, especially for color blind people.

+**Dataset**: https://github.com/daattali/shiny-server/blob/master/bcl/data/bcl-data.csv", Link to the original data set is also available in app.